How to Make a Willow Obelisk (Willow Plant Support)

 Weaving the Bottom Band

-Once the long verticals are secured at the top, you can begin weaving the bottom band, aka the bottom rung.
-In all, you can usually create two to five bands of woven willow along the verticals to give it the strength to support growing plants.
-The placements of the bands begin at the bottom, along the edge of the container that you’re working from.
-Begin by using the three-rod wale technique to create a six-inch thick bottom band.
+Once the long verticals are secured at the top, you can begin weaving the bottom band.
+In all, you can usually create two to five bands of woven willow to give the verticals the strength to support growing plants.
+When using a bucket to weave an obelisk, the lowermost band is placed at the bottom, along the edge of the container.

 Weaving The Three-Rod Wale

-This project is fairly straightforward and the only weaving technique you’ll need to know is the three-rod wale.
-It involves weaving three rods at the same time and will give your willow garden obelisk strength, stability, and a pleasing woven pattern.
+Begin by using the three-rod wale technique to create a 4-6-inch-tall bottom band.
+The three-rod wale involves weaving three rods simultaneously.
+It’s easy to pick up and will give your willow garden obelisk strength, stability, and a pleasing woven pattern.
 It can also be quicker than weaving just a single rod at a time.

 Start the three-rod wale by placing the thickest ends of three rods just behind three consecutive verticals.
 Next, take the far left rod and pull it across the face of two of the verticals to its right, then thread it behind the third and then back out.
-Then move back to the rod at the far left (the original middle rod) and do the same — across two, and behind one.
+Then move back to the rod at the far left (the original middle rod) and do the same—across two, and behind one.
 Continue the same ‘across two, and behind one’ with the last rod.
 Keep repeating this process, always weaving the left-most rod.
-Watch how to do the three-rod wale here.

 How to Add New Rods